bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 qa_contact_detail      object    An object containing detailed user information
                                  for the qa_contact.
-To see the keys included in the user detail object, see below. remaining_time         double    The number of hours of work remaining until work on this bug is complete.
+To see the keys included in the user detail object, see below. regressed_by           array     The IDs of bugs that introduced this bug. regressions            array     The IDs of bugs that are introduced by this bug. remaining_time         double    The number of hours of work remaining until work on this bug is complete.
 If you are not in the time-tracking group, this field will not be